 As the years progressed, the “Interview” and “Call-in” would become a regular format for Midday.
 Beginning in the mid-1970’s until 1992, Midday was hosted by Bob Potter, after which, Gary Eichten became the permanent host.
 Many guest hosts also participated over the years.
 During the Eichten era, Midday became a daily two-hour program staple, running from 11AM-1PM.
 Midday ended its run in January 2012, when long-time host Eichten retired.

-November 6, 1992 - John Frohnmayer, former chairman of the National Endowment for the Arts, speaking at Minnesota Meeting.
-Frohnmayer’s address was on the topic “Art and the First Amendment.”
-Following speech, Frohnmayer answered audience questions.
-Frohnmayer resigned under pressure, in response to a series of political advertisements launched by Pat Buchanan, which criticized some of the artwork funded by the NEA.
+April 3, 1992 - Norman Augustine, chairman and CEO of Martin Marietta Corporation, speaking at Minnesota Meeting.
+Augustine’s address was on the topic "Ethics in Business and the Business of Ethics".
+Following speech, Augustine answered audience questions.
+Sidney Emery of Honeywell introduced Augustine.
 Minnesota Meeting is a non-profit corporation which hosts a wide range of public speakers.
 It is managed by the Hubert H. Humphrey Institute of Public Affairs at the University of Minnesota.